Nabeelhassan/my-awesome-stars/README.md

 ## C++

+- [Elanis/web-to-desktop-framework-comparison](https://github.com/Elanis/web-to-desktop-framework-comparison) - This repository was made to create an objective comparison of multiple framework that grant us to "transform" our web app to desktop application formats.
 - [microsoft/wslg](https://github.com/microsoft/wslg) - Enabling the Windows Subsystem for Linux to include support for Wayland and X server related scenarios
 - [openai/triton](https://github.com/openai/triton) - Development repository for the Triton language and compiler
 - [microsoft/winget-cli](https://github.com/microsoft/winget-cli) - Windows Package Manager CLI (aka winget)